 AWLAHURIO is a non-profit and non-governmental organization situated in Arusha in northeastern Tanzania.
-AWLAHURIO provide legal aid and representation, mainly for women and children, in order to improve access to justice and to promote a just society that respects women and children’s rights.
+The mission of AWLAHURIO is to improve access to justice, promote good governance and advocate gender responsive policies for women and children.
+In order to improve access to justice AWLAHURIO provide legal aid and representation, mainly for women and children.
 All services are free of charge and everyone who are engaged in the organization are volunteers.
 By giving discriminated women and children a voice in the legal system they are able to express their desires for justice.
-The purpose of AWLAHURIO is to enable the clients to achieve their desires for justice through legal aid and litigation.
+One of the main purposes of AWLAHURIO is simply to enable the clients to achieve justice through legal aid and litigation.
 Apart from helping women and children who have been subject to injustice, AWLAHURIO is working to raise awareness of human rights and belief in the legal system, and to promote a just society that respects women and children’s rights.

-Since I am passionate about the protection of human rights and fundamental freedoms I decided to travel to Arusha in Tanzania as a volunteer to help AWLAHURIO protect women and children’s rights.

-Since the current office is very small AWLAHURIO needs a bigger office to be able to reach out to more people.
+Since the current office is very small AWLAHURIO needs a larger office to be able to reach out to more people.
 With a larger office AWLAHURIO would be able to accommodate more volunteer workers, which would allow more discriminated women and children to receive access to legal aid.
-Therefore, we worked to find ways to raise money for a bigger office by applying for funding and grants.
-After a little while we realized that obtaining funding is not as easy as it might appear to be, and one of the fundraisers initiated by other volunteers one year earlier had not made much progress.
+Therefore, we worked to find ways to raise money for a larger office by applying for funding and grants.
+After a short while we realized that for various reasons it is not as easy to obtain funding as it may seem, and one of the fundraisers initiated by other volunteers one year earlier had not made much progress.
 Also, Tanzanians seem to be striving to steer away from western funding.
 The reason for that is most likely their culture in which they take pride in the fulfilled feeling of independence.
 Their high valuation of independency is most likely a consequence of the country’s history of being a colony.
 Hence, we wanted to find an alternative way to contribute to the improvement of AWLAHURIO’s situation, without having to interfere with their ideal of independence in relation to western countries.

-Our goal with the renovation was to provide AWLAHURIO with not only a pleasant but also a durable office.
+Our goal with the renovation was to provide AWLAHURIO with a pleasant and durable office.
 Accordingly, we made sure that we acquired equipment and supplies of good quality so the office interior will be sustainable.
-This was not always as easy as it sounds as we were not familiar with the Tanzanian building material brands, and basically none of the salesmen in the hardware stores spoke a single word of English.
-Although, with an English Swahili dictionary, bilateral leadership and teamwork we did well.
+That was not always as easy as it sounds as we were not familiar with the Tanzanian building material brands, and basically none of the salesmen in the hardware stores spoke a single word of English.
+Although, with an English Swahili dictionary and teamwork we did well.
 Since we were dedicated to make the new office durable we spent a considerable amount of time on the renovation in order to get the job done properly.
 We spent a whole weekend and the following week renovating.
 We usually arrived at the office at around 8 AM and we rarely left before 9 PM.
 After investing the money that I had saved to go on a safari the result was excellent.
 First, we used a putty knife for spackling the cracks on the walls and in the ceiling.
 Then we used cement to repair the deficiencies on the floor.
-Next, we repainted the walls, the ceiling, the door and the windows.
+Next, we repainted the walls, the ceiling, the door and the window frames.
 After that we laid tiles on the floor, partially in order to make it look more professional but also to make it more durable and solid.
 Furthermore, we reupholstered chairs which had been worn down, and since one of the electrical outlets were inoperable we replaced it with a new one.
-As a finishing touch we hung up posters which we had printed on a plastic material and had gotten framed.
+As a finishing touch we hung up posters which we had printed on a plastic material and framed.
 In conclusion, we practically made the place look like a brand new office.
 In addition to all the planning and the hard work, the most gratifying with the renovation was to see the big smiles on Martha and Naeema’s faces once we were done.

-One of the most memorable lessons I have learned from my experiences of working as a volunteer in Tanzania is that small changes can make a big impact.
-You do not necessarily need a large amount of money is not necessarily needed in order to make a considerable contribution.
+One of the most memorable lessons I have learned from my experience of working as a volunteer in Tanzania is that small changes can make a big impact.
+A large amount of money is not necessarily needed in order to make a considerable contribution.
 As progress can evolve wherever there is need of improvement, a relatively small amount of money in combination with a large amount of work and effort can really make a difference.
 One just has to take the initiative and make the most of the situation.
 While I was working as a volunteer I gave priority to spend my money on charitable activities, such as the renovation of the office, and I focused on working hard instead of going on a safari or spending the weekends on Zanzibar.
 I learned that if one is adaptable, dedicated and committed, working as a volunteer can really be a valuable investment.
 Working as a volunteer has really given me reason to reflect upon the significance of work ethic and the value of embracing a growth mindset approach.
 I find that it is of great importance to take responsibilities and to work hard in order to contribute to the environment and society in which I take part.